ipsarros/DolphinnPy/README.md

 Preprocesses dataset, then runs Dolphinn and brute-force search on all queries.
 Prints K, preprocessing and average-query times.
 Prints multiplicative approximation, number of exact answers.

+Some tasks:

+1) Fix K, change num_of_probes and M: try to increase number of exact answers/decrease multiplicative approximation.

+2) Fix hange num_of_probes and M, change K: try to increase number of exact answers/decrease multiplicative approximation.

+3) After reading the files, the script calls an isotropize function for both sets.
+Run the script after commenting out these two lines.